Why this policy and what does it apply to?

 This data is processed in accordance with this statement and in accordance with the provisions of the European Data Protection Regulation.

-They will only be handled by Bright Link SA staff and subcontractors for the sole purposes described above and to improve service and provide industrial benchmarks.
-The aggregated data allow Bright Link SA to calculate industrial benchmarks.
-Bright Link aggregates the data in such a way that, in accordance with applicable laws and regulations, including (without limitation) the GDPR and the Belgian data protection law, the data processed becomes anonymized.
+They will only be handled by Balencio SA staff and subcontractors for the sole purposes described above and to improve service and provide industrial benchmarks.
+The aggregated data allow Balencio SA to calculate industrial benchmarks.
+Balencio aggregates the data in such a way that, in accordance with applicable laws and regulations, including (without limitation) the GDPR and the Belgian data protection law, the data processed becomes anonymized.

 When collecting your Personal Data, you will be informed that certain Personal Data must or may not be provided to achieve the expected result.
 Failing to provide the so-called mandatory information, the execution of the application may not be possible.